Neuf mois

-Neuf mois, whose title translates into English as Nine Months, is a 1994 romantic comedy film stars Philippine Leroy-Beaulieu, Catherine Jacob, Patrick Braoudé (who also directed and co-wrote the film), Daniel Russo, Patrick Bouchitey, and Pascal Légitimus.
+Neuf mois, whose title translates into English as Nine Months, is a 1994 romantic comedy film starring Philippine Leroy-Beaulieu, Catherine Jacob, Patrick Braoudé (who also directed and co-wrote the film), Daniel Russo, Patrick Bouchitey, and Pascal Légitimus.
 The movie resulted in the 1995 US remake Nine Months.

 Plot

 Samuel is a psychoanalyst.
 All day long, he sees patients who express grievances, particularly rebellious teenagers who despise their parents.
 This has led him to have a dim view of the idea of becoming a parent.
-That's when his girlfriend, Mathilde, tells him she is pregnant.
+That is when his girlfriend, Mathilde, tells him that she is pregnant with his child.
 Terrified of having a child and being a parent, Samuel sees Mathilde's pregnancy as a nightmare.
 The advice of Samuel's friend, Marc, a womanizer and a bachelor, does not help Mathilde's anxiety.

 On the other hand, Dominique, Marc's sister, and her husband, Georges, already have three daughters, and when they learn Dominique is pregnant for the fourth time, they take it in stride.
-The two couples experience the ups and downs of pregnancy and along the way, build strong knots of friendship.
+The two couples experience the ups and downs of pregnancy and along the way, build stronger bonds of friendship.